 Author affiliations: University of Liverpool, Liverpool, United Kingdom (P.J.
 Steptoe, J.T.
 Scott, G. Czanner, N.A.V.
 Beare, M.G.
 Semple); NIHR Health Protection Research Unit in Emerging and Zoonotic Infections, Liverpool, UK (J.T.
 Scott, M.G.
 Semple); Royal Liverpool Hospital, Liverpool (P.J.
 Steptoe, J.M.
 Baxter, C.K.
 Parkes, R. Dwivedi, N.A.V.
 Beare); Connaught Hospital, Freetown, Sierra Leone (M.J.
 Vandy); 34th Regiment Military Hospital, Freetown (F. Momorie, A.D.
 Fornah, P. Komba, F. Sahr); Public Health England Laboratory, Makeni, Sierra Leone (J. Richards)

 We conducted a case-control study in Freetown, Sierra Leone, to investigate ocular signs in Ebola virus disease (EVD) survivors.
 A total of 82 EVD survivors with ocular symptoms and 105 controls from asymptomatic civilian and military personnel and symptomatic eye clinic attendees underwent ophthalmic examination, including widefield retinal imaging.
-Snellen visual acuity was <6/7.5 in 75.6% (97.5% CI 63%-85.7%) of EVD survivors and 75.5% (97.5% CI 59.1%-87.9%) of controls.
+Snellen visual acuity was ≤6/7.5 in 75.6% (97.5% CI 63%-85.7%) of EVD survivors and 75.5% (97.5% CI 59.1%-87.9%) of controls.
 Unilateral white cataracts were present in 7.4% (97.5% CI 2.4%-16.7%) of EVD survivors and no controls.
 Aqueous humor from 2 EVD survivors with cataract but no anterior chamber inflammation were PCR-negative for Zaire ebolavirus, permitting cataract surgery.
 A novel retinal lesion following the anatomic distribution of the optic nerve axons occurred in 14.6% (97.5% CI 7.1%–25.6%) of EVD survivors and no controls, suggesting neuronal transmission as a route of ocular entry.

 The most recent Ebola virus disease (EVD) outbreak in West Africa is the largest outbreak in history.
 As of March 27, 2016, an estimated 3,956 persons in Sierra Leone have died from EVD, and 10,168 have survived (1).

 The scale of this epidemic has enabled the study of large numbers of survivors, facilitating the characterization of post-Ebola syndrome.
 Ocular symptoms have been reported, with incidence among survivors ranging from 14% to 60% (2–4).
 Evidence of acute uveitis on ophthalmic examination ranges from 18% to 58% (4–7).
 Classification of uveitis also varies and has been reported as 36%–62% anterior, 3% intermediate, 26%–36% posterior, and 18%–25% panuveitis (4,8).
-However, little is known regarding the medium to long-term visual outcome of survivors or the rates of background uveitis and chorioretinal lesions within the local population.
+However, little is known regarding the medium to long-term visual outcome of survivors, the rates of background uveitis and chorioretinal lesions within the local population.

 Two published cases (9–11) and 2 case series (7,12) included fundus imaging, which attribute a range of retinal lesions to Ebola uveitis.
 Fourteen weeks after EVD discharge, 1 survivor had onset of a unilateral anterior hypertensive uveitis that soon progressed into an aggressive anterior scleritis and intermediate uveitis.
 Viable Zaire ebolavirus (EBOV) was detected from the aqueous humor 9 weeks after the clearance of viremia (9).
 The duration of EBOV ocular persistence remains unknown, although repeated aqueous testing in the same survivor was negative for EBOV by quantitative reverse transcription PCR (qRT-PCR) 1 year later (10).
 Recurrences up to 13 months after EVD discharge have been reported, but confirmation of Ebola etiology through aqueous humor analysis was not conducted (7).
 Because of the unknown prevalence and duration of EBOV persistence in aqueous humor, survivors’ access to cataract surgery is still restricted.
 Our study aimed to detect if any specific retinal signs can be attributed to past EVD in survivors and to describe the implications for visual acuity.
 The study also aimed to assess for EBOV persistence in survivors with cataracts amenable to cataract surgery where no intraocular inflammation was present.